minprog/adventure/steps/2 room/index.md

 - To store information about the room itself, implement a class.
 Create a file called `room.py` to define a class called `Room`.

 - Write an initializer.
 When created, a room is required to have two descriptions, so an intializer is needed to enforce that requirement.

-Also, a "new" room has not been visited before, so that's why you should also set a variable to represent that.
+- A "new" room has not been visited before, so that's why you should also set a variable in the initializer to represent that (such a variable is called a "flag").

 - Write a method `set_visited()` that allows us to mark the room as visited when that happens.